ElSicarius/chunkloader/README.md

 - Parse webpacks (most of the time)

 ## Installation Instructions
-Follow these steps to install and use the Chunk Loader extension in Google Chrome.
+Follow these steps to install and use the Chunk Loader extension in Google Chrome/FF dev build.

+Firefox store: **Todo**
+Chrome store: The app can't be published on chrome store as it uses manifest v2 with features that manifest v3 will block with the CSPs...
+(I tried)

 ### Step 1: Clone the Repository
 First, clone the repository to your local machine using the following command: